 How Our Nashville Unpaid Overtime Lawyers Can Help

 When you haven’t received overtime pay that you believe you are entitled to, you should immediately speak with an experienced Nashville unpaid overtime attorney who can review your case to determine whether your employer has failed to pay you overtime you are legally entitled to.

-The dedicated and knowledgeable Nashville employment attorneys of The Employment and Consumer Law Group is prepared to review the circumstances of your employment to determine whether you are lawfully eligible for overtime compensation.
+The dedicated and knowledgeable Nashville unpaid overtime lawyer of The Employment and Consumer Law Group, are prepared to review the circumstances of your employment to determine whether you are lawfully eligible for overtime compensation.
 Our legal team can try to work with your employer and with the DOL and the courts to obtain a swift and reasonable settlement of your unpaid overtime claim.
 If necessary, our legal team will pursue your claim in court to pursue the compensation and damages you are entitled to under the law.